Skip to Content

 Your itinerary for the day

-The next of our day trips from Dublin by train is Belfast City in County Antrim.
+The next of our day trips from Dublin by public transport is Belfast City in County Antrim.

-The train from Dublin to Belfast leaves from Conolly Station, a short walk from O’Connell Street.
+The train from Dublin to Belfast leaves from Connolly Station, a short walk from O’Connell Street (take the Luas Red line).

 Where you’ll arrive